Breakfast K-12 -- $1.75*

 Online meal payment system available

-Port Byron Central School District parents and guardians can now manage student meal accounts using the online payment service provider MySchoolBucks.
+Port Byron Central School District parents and guardians can now manage student meal accounts using a new online payment service provider, K12 Payment Center.

-This online system replaces MyLunchMoney, the point-of-sale system formerly used in Port Byron schools.
-All MyLunchMoney accounts, including student information, purchase history and profile details were transferred to MySchoolBucks at the end of last school year.
+The new online payment center replaces MySchoolBucks, the point-of-sale system formerly used in Port Byron schools.
+All MySchoolBucks accounts and balances, including student information, purchase history and profile details were transferred to the K12 Payment Center servers prior to the start of the 2019-20 school year.

-Parents who had active MyLunchMoney accounts last year can use their existing email address and password to access their new MySchoolBucks account.
-Parents who did not manage a student account with MyLunchMoney can create a free account.
+Parents who had active MySchoolBucks accounts last year can use their existing email address and password to access their new K12 Payment Center account.
+Parents who did not manage a student account with MySchoolBucks can create a free account.

 A free MySchoolBucks app is available for smartphone users and can be downloaded from Apple iTunes (iOS) and Google Play (Android).

 The U.S. Department of Agriculture (USDA) prohibits discrimination against its customers, employees, and applicants for employment on the bases of race, color, national origin, age, disability, sex, gender identity, religion, reprisal, and where applicable, political beliefs, marital status, familial or parental status, sexual orientation, or all or part of an individual's income is derived from any public assistance program, or protected genetic information in employment or in any program or activity conducted or funded by the Department.
 (Not all prohibited bases will apply to all programs and/or employment activities.)

 If you wish to file a Civil Rights program complaint of discrimination, complete the USDA Program Discrimination Complaint Form (PDF), found online at http://www.ascr.usda.gov/complaint_filing_cust.html, or at any USDA office, or call (866) 632-9992 to request the form.